|Status:||Rejected||Start date:||30 May 2016|

 An elegant solution may require some directory reorganization.
 This, in turn, is also related to the backup issue #1263

-#2 Updated by herck about 4 years ago
+#2 Updated by herck over 4 years ago

 There is very rarely any justification for directly interacting with the database.
 Drupal provides an API and high-level functionality for storing and retrieving node content.
 Authors of contrib modules have created tools for importing delimited data and XML in many common formats.
 You should exhaust all of those avenues before you consider directly interacting with the database, and if you do, you should first have a thorough understanding of where and how Drupal stores data.

 I agree that with that viewpoint.
 We should not start messing with the database directly, but implement this in the drupal-way (using the Drupal API for accessing the database)

-#3 Updated by wuttke about 4 years ago
+#3 Updated by wuttke over 4 years ago

 Under Drupal 8 (#1451), we might use RESTful services, described at https://drupalize.me/blog/201401/introduction-restful-web-services-drupal-8